O’Reilly Media Word Template Quickstart Guide

 Tables and Figures

 Headings and body text are fine for introductory information, but once you get into the meat of your subject, you’ll probably be using some tables and figures.
-These can seem complicated at first, but the template will take care of most of the hard work for you.
 Here’s a quick introduction to putting these important elements into your document.

 Tables